Kshitijgith/Portfolio/README.md

 🛠️ Tech Stack

-Frontend: React.js, Vite, Tailwind CSS
+- Frontend: React.js, Vite, Tailwind CSS

-Backend: Node.js, Express.js

-Databases: MySQL, PostgreSQL, MongoDB

-Deployment: Vercel, Render, Netlify, AWS

-Other Tools: Git, GitHub, VS Code
+- Email Sending: Brevo
+- Deployment: Vercel

 📌 Features

-Responsive design for all devices
+- Responsive design for all devices

-Showcases my skills and experience
+- Showcases my skills and experience

-Displays my projects and achievements
+- Displays my projects and achievements

-Contact section for easy communication
+- Contact section for easy communication

+📬 Email Integration

+This portfolio uses Brevo for email sending.
+It enables users to easily get in touch with me through the contact form, and the form sends emails directly to my inbox.

+---

 Thank you for visiting my portfolio repository! 🚀